 The NSA's three-step process for "travel vetting" that the FISC has approved remains limited in certain key ways.
 The NSA also has not promulgated any similar querying procedures for applicants for U.S. government security clearances.
 It would therefore be useful for Congress to establish an exception to the querying standard, stating clearly that Section 702-acquired information is appropriately queried for these purposes.
 Permitting queries of unminimized Section 702-acquired information for these limited purposes would not, of course, entail targeting any additional persons, or collecting any additional information.
-It would merely allow the government to search for information for a national security threat, before applicants are granted access-either to our country or to sensitive, classified information.
+It would merely allow the government to search for information already in its databases-communications with foreign targets abroad-and assess that information for a national security threat, before applicants are granted access-either to our country or to sensitive, classified information.